sRamosDev/Helldivers-Hangar/README.md

 Copy the `.env.example` file to `.env`:

+Create a database in PostgreSQL named `helldivershangar` or the name you set in the `.env` file.

 Ensure your PostgreSQL database is running and accessible with these credentials.

 ## Running the Application